 The digital marketing, eCommerce analytics, and merchandising teams now use Heap to make quick, real-time decisions.
 “Now that we have Heap, we have visibility into everything,” says Chadwick.
 “We’re making constant changes to our merchandising slots, content, design–and with Heap we can keep up.”

-Heap’s flexible analysis modules and user-friendly event visualizer have enabled a culture of exploratory, ad-hoc analysis.
+Heap’s flexible analysis modules and user-friendly virtualization layer have enabled a culture of exploratory, ad-hoc analysis.
 “We can slice our funnels at the category level, SKU level, page level, and more.
 We’re regularly comparing checkout flows and different categories of products.
 We’re even able to ask complex questions about how users who book our culinary classes interact with our product offerings.”
 Sur La Table also uses Heap dashboards, which are “perfect for us to share on TV screens around the office.
 Dashboards have brought forth a lot more awareness around how our website is performing.”

 One of the early insights they found via Heap’s dynamic user cohorting was that the more products someone views, the more likely they are to convert and the higher the revenue per visitor.
 This led to a follow-up question: how should we optimize our email newsletter to drive more product page views, and consequently more revenue?
 Specifically, did it make more sense to drive people to category pages or directly to specific product pages via the email newsletter?